jcvdav/Spring2019/README.md

 ## April 11, 2019

-- Homework 1 has been posted (due on Saturday, April 20)
+- Homework 1 has been posted (due Saturday, April 20)
     https://bit.ly/2Ku27wH

+- _Petition to Enroll in a Graduate Course_ forms will be processed by tomorrow morning

+- Request access to GauchoSpace: https://piazza.com/class/jttf1pa8is5eb?cid=12

 ## April 9, 2019